AndrewJBateman/ionic-angular-imagecrop/README.md

 ## :books: General info

+* Updated to the latest Angular & Ionic versions, all dependencies updated
 * Uses the Cordova camera plugin, improved with the Ionic-native camera plugin.
 * This is for development, a jpg image is used instead of the camera image.